Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

-Sound Card Interfacing
+Sound Card Interfacing (updated 8/25/09)

 There are many sound card interfaces out on the market today and most should be able to be utilized with RoMac 10 Band Equalizer & Receive Filtering software.

+There are a few terms that one should become familiar with before we delve into the nitty-gritty of hooking up an interface for use with the Equalizer software.
 First lets tackle the serial port.
-There are two signals on the serial port that we are interested in.
-One of these signals is referred to as "RTS".
-This signal normally originates from the computer (software) to the radio, and when sent, places the radio in the transmit mode.
-If your present sound card interface and software places your transceiver in the transmit mode, so far so good.
+There are a few signals on the serial port that we are interested in.
+To key your interface you can use either the RTS, DTR or both signals.
+The default is RTS.
+You may configure the signal line to use in the Setup->Settings->Serial port dialog.
+This signal originates from the computer (software) to the soundcard interface unit.
+When sent, places the radio in the transmit mode.
+If your present sound card interface and digital software places your transceiver in the transmit mode, so far so good.

 If your present sound card interface works with some kind of digital mode software, you may be assured that the Equalizer software will work correctly in both transmit and receive.